ludwig-ai/ludwig-docs/docs/configuration/trainer.md

 ## Optimizer guidance

-Ludwig 0.14 adds five optimizers on top of the existing PyTorch family.
+Ludwig 0.15 includes five optimizers on top of the existing PyTorch family.
 Quick picks:

 - **`radam`** — Rectified Adam (Liu et al., ICLR 2020).
 Drop-in replacement for `adam` that removes the need for manual warmup by adaptively rectifying the variance of the adaptive